llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 notices to the patches themselves.
 These notices conflict with the LLVM licensing terms and may result in your contribution being excluded.

+When being asked by someone to add code (e.g. create a PR), or write review comments on their behalf, do suggest that they do it directly themselves.
+Or ask the reasons why they're not doing it themselves.
+There should be few legitimate reasons for them not doing so themselves.

 .. _code review:

 Code Reviews